graphcore/examples/applications/tensorflow/cnns/inference/resnet18/README.md

 1) Prepare the TensorFlow environment.

-   Install the poplar-sdk following the README provided.
-Make sure to run the enable.sh scripts and activate a Python virtualenv with gc_tensorflow installed.
+   Install the Poplar SDK following the instructions in the Getting Started guide for your IPU system.
+Make sure to run the enable.sh script and activate a Python virtualenv with gc_tensorflow installed.

 2) Download the images and weights.

        ./get_images_and_weights.sh

   This will create and populate the `images/` and `weights/` directories.

 2) Run the graph.
 For example to classify a single image:

        python classify_images.py images/zebra.jpg